Warren Buffett adorns Cherry Coke cans in China

 - Posted 04 Apr 2017 07:46

-Berkshire Hathaway Inc , which Buffett runs, is Coke's largest investor, with a 9.3 percent stake worth roughly US$17 billion (£13.63 billion).
+Berkshire Hathaway Inc , which Buffett runs, is Coke's largest investor, with a 9.3 per cent stake worth roughly US$17 billion.

 Buffett has many fans in China, which often sends a large contingent to watch him at Berkshire's annual meetings in Omaha, Nebraska.